cardano-community/koios-python/README.md

 ## TODO

-- [ ] AddingPpagination for all queries where makes sense (At the moment, there are a bunch with this feature)
+- [ ] Adding Pagination for all queries where makes sense (At the moment, there are a bunch with this feature)
     - [ ] get_pool_delegators()
     - [ ] ...